raspberrypilearning/introduction-to-the-pico-bb/en/step_11.md

 --- collapse ---

 ---
-title: Call a different function when a is pressed
+title: Call a different function when a button is pressed
 ---

 Here you can create a function that will turn on the onboard LED for 1 second when the button is pressed.